nextflow-io/nextflow/docs/process.md

 ### Native execution

-Whereas the `script` block defines a script that is executed as a separate job, the `exec` block simply executes the code that it is given.
+Whereas the `script` block defines a script that is executed as a separate job, the `exec` block simply executes the code that it is given, without launching a job.

 For example: